Why Take Honors?

 - POL S 261 (International Relations)*3

-- At least 6 course weights at the 400 level (in addition to POL S 499)
+Finally, you will need to complete at least 6 course weights at the 400 level (in addition to POL S 499)

-Suggestions for Completing the Major:
+Suggestions for Completing the Honors Program:

 |1st Yr Students: